Department of Health Day Medical Center License

 Meet with a doctor

-Collect stool samples at home and return them to the designated collection point, where the doctor will notify participants of the test results.
+Collect stool samples at home and return the samples to the designated collection point, and the doctor will arrange to notify participants of the test results

 If the fecal occult blood test results are:negative